CFA® Exam Historical Pass Rates

 Figure 5

 Throughout much of the 1990s, the total number of CFA examinations taken increased by over 20% per year.
-As an aside, this rapid annual growth still did not outpace 2008’s gain of nearly 30%.
-In the early 1990s, the CFA Program curriculum was realigned and a new Body of Knowledge was incorporated into Level I of the program.
-In 1996, Level I became entirely multiple-choice.
+Interestingly, this rapid annual growth still did not outpace the CFA exam pass rates seen in 2008, which recorded a gain of nearly 30%.
+In the early 1990s, the CFA Program curriculum underwent a significant realignment, incorporating a new Body of Knowledge into Level I of the program.
+By 1996, the CFA Level 1 exam had transitioned entirely to a multiple-choice format, marking a pivotal shift in how candidates would approach their studies and prepare for the CFA exam.

 cfa-exam-composition-by-topic-domain